 Disadvantages of FMU

-It can also be challenging to get exclusions removed at the end of the moratorium period.
+It can sometimes be challenging to have exclusions based on pre-existing medical conditions removed at the end of the moratorium period.

 Medical history disregarded underwriting (MHD)